April 20, 2023

 2) Used a language learning app

-I signed up for the Ling language app to practice speaking and listening to BM in everyday situationshttps://ling-app.com/.
+I used the Ling language app to practice speaking and listening to BM in everyday situationshttps://ling-app.com/.
 This article lists other BM learning apps: https://ling-app.com/ms/best-apps-for-learning-malay/

 3) Revised interview questions and practiced answering them

-I wrote a list of likely questions and translated them and my answers into BM.
-I also learnt the national anthem (Negaraku) and national principles (Rukun Negara).
-Plus my spouse recorded the questions on my phone so that I could practice answering them at any time.
+I wrote and revised a list of likely questions and my answers, plus learnt the national anthem (Negaraku) and national principles (Rukun Negara).

 Example Interview Questions:

-I searched Facebook Groups to find questions other applicants said were asked during their interviews:
+I searched Facebook Groups to find questions other applicants said were asked during their interviews.
+I translated these questions and my answers into BM:

 Questions about the applicant and spouse: